rust-lang/rust/doc/guide-ffi.md

 ## Targetting callbacks to Rust objects

-The former example showed how a global function can be called from C-Code.
+The former example showed how a global function can be called from C code.
 However it is often desired that the callback is targetted to a special Rust object.
 This could be the object that represents the wrapper for the respective C object.

 This can be achieved by passing an unsafe pointer to the object down to the C library.
 The C library can then include the pointer to the Rust object in the notification.
-This will provide a unsafe possibility to access the referenced Rust object in callback.
+This will allow the callback to unsafely access the referenced Rust object.

 Rust code:
 ~~~~ {.xfail-test}